Best Beach Resorts in Tunisia

 Monastir

 Monastir is a smaller, more affordable alternative to Hammamet and Sousse.
 The beach strip runs along the Skanes area west of the town centre, near Habib Bourguiba International Airport.
-Hotels here tend to be older 3-star and 4-star properties offering strong value — Skanes Serail and Royal Kenz are solid mid-range options.
-The beach is adequate rather than exceptional, but the proximity to Monastir’s ribat (fortress) and the Habib Bourguiba mausoleum gives the area some cultural interest.
+Hotels here tend to be older 3-star and 4-star properties offering strong value:

 Monastir is also the cheapest of the four main resort areas for all-inclusive rates, with 3-star packages sometimes available for under 100 TND per person per night in shoulder season.

-Best for: budget-conscious travellers, short breaks, anyone flying into Monastir airport who wants minimal transfer time.
+Best for: budget-conscious travellers, families (Sahara Beach), short breaks, anyone flying into Monastir airport who wants minimal transfer time.

 Djerba — Sidi Mahres beach